elonbing/media-tool-kit/plugins/centered-object-video/readme.md

  ## Arguments

-`--audio-input="path/to/audio"`
+`--audio-input="  "`

-Can accept either directories (will choose at random) or specific files.
+Can accept either directories (will choose one file at random) or a specific file.

-`--object-input="media/image"`
+`--object-input="  "`

-Can accept either directories (will choose at random) or specific files.
+Can accept either directories (will choose one file at random) or specific files.

 `--object-width="  "`